 DON’T CLENCH YOUR TOES WHEN COLD

 Often times when skiers are cold, they clench their toes when they are cold.
-This actually doesn’t work because it restricts blood flow in your feet and cause your toes to become even colder.
+This actually doesn’t work because it restricts blood flow in your feet and causes your toes to become even colder.
 A good way to warm yourself up while you’re on the slopes is to swing your feet back and forth on the lift to warm up your lower body and circulate blood back to your feet.

 PACK EXTRA HAND AND FEET WARMERS OR DRY GLOVE/SOCK LINERS